jasonsbeer/Amiga-2000-EATX/README.md

-# This is the development branch.
-Most things here probably do not work.
-If you are looking for production information, go the main branch.

 ## Amiga 2000 EATX PCB
 This is an open source Amiga 2000 PCB in the EATX form factor.
 EATX is an ATX variant that defines larger PCBs, measuring 12 x 13 inches (305 × 330 mm).
 These are referred to as Extended ATX, or, EATX (see [Enterprise Electronics Bay Specification](/DataSheets/SSI%20EEB%202011%201.0.1.pdf)).
 The length of Zorro II cards and the abundance of components on the Amiga 2000 makes EATX the best choice for this project.